cube-drone/build-a-the-web-presentation/README.md

 Does that make me sad?
 Yes.
 Does that stop me from running the entirety of my day-job out of AWS?
 No.

-It turns out that the most valuable development tool in 2022 isn't a code editor or a database product - it's a credit card.
+It turns out that the most valuable development tool at the time of writing isn't a code editor or a database product - it's a credit card.

 ### Kubernetes
 Well, if clouds are so great, why not an open-source cloud that you can manage yourself?